MiikaPollari/MiikaPollari/README.md

 - 👋 Hi, I’m @MiikaPollari
-- 🎓 I'm studying information technology in LAB uni of applied sciences
+- 🎓 I'm studying information technology in LAB university of applied sciences
 - 🏢 I have a dream that one day I have my own tech company!
 - 📱 My next goal is to be a iOS developer